GlueScript/Glue/README.md

 Sticky scripting for HTTP

-Runs scripts that glue HTTP requests and responses together.
-The common format that allows this is that request payloads are either json arrays of 'blobs' or just 'blobs'.
+This service runs scripts that glue HTTP requests and responses together.

+The common transfer format that allows this to work is that request payloads are either json arrays of 'blobs' or just plain 'blobs'.
 Content-types of blobs are detected and used when making requests.

-Participating services need to support HTTP and both arrays of blobs or just single blobs.
+Participating services need to support HTTP and be able to deal with arrays of blobs or just single blobs.

 How to
 ======